-Diploma ceremonies are one of the most popular events in the College calendar.
-They are our chance to welcome you, our new Fellows and Members, and your guests to our College.
-It may be your second visit (after the examination); we hope it will be less nerve-wracking than the first and that you are persuaded to come back and see us many more times thereafter.
+You will find full details of how to attend a ceremony and what the day itself looks like below.
+It may be your second visit (after the examination); we hope it will be less nerve-wracking than the first and that you are persuaded to come back and see us many more times thereafter!

-Fellows and Members travel from all over the world to attend our diploma ceremonies, which take place six times per year.
-Diplomas are presented by the President or the Dean of the Dental Faculty.
-Other special medals, diplomas and awards, such as Honorary Fellowships, Fellowship ad hominem and medals for outstanding examinations candidates are often presented during the ceremony.
+During the ceremony, you will be presented with your Diploma scroll on stage by the President or Dean of the Dental Faculty.
+Other special medals, Diplomas and awards, such as Honorary Fellowships, Fellowship ad hominem and medals for candidates with outstanding examination results are often also presented.

 Drinks Reception and Dinner